Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks

-Since the model in Eq.~\eqref{eq:model} is non-linear, a classical POD-Galerkin method requires the projection of the non-linear operators.
+Since the model in Eq.~\eqref{eq:model} is non-linear, a classical POD-Galerkin method would in principle require the projection of the non-linear operators.
 When a general non-linearity is present, the cost to evaluate the projected nonlinear function still depends on the dimension of the original system, resulting in simulation times that hardly improve over the original system.
-A possible approach to overcome this issue is the usage of hyper-reduction techniques, such as those based on a greedy algorithm using DEIM interpolation, as proposed in \cite{Nonlinear}.
+A possible approach to overcome this issue is to rely on suitable hyper-reduction techniques, such as those based on a greedy algorithm using DEIM interpolation, see e.g. \cite{Nonlinear,farhat2020} for further details.
 In this work, an alternative approach, exploiting neural networks, is preferred to approximate the RB coefficients in a non-intrusive framework, resorting only on the simulation data and without manipulating directly the governing equations with Galerkin projections as with the classical intrusive hyper-reduction techniques.

 The reduction of the problem to a few degrees of freedom, equal to the dimensionality of the reduced space \( N_\text{POD} \) and corresponding to the coefficients of the RB, makes it possible to train a simple neural network that maps the parameter space onto the space of the RB coefficients, a method usally referred to as the POD-NN approach \cite{Hesthaven}.
 Given a set of parameters $\mathcal{P}=[\nu, M_0, \kappa, \delta, \delta_n, S_n]$ of cardinality \( N_P \), along with a temporal step \( t \), we train the neural network $\vect{NN}_\phi : \mathbb{R}^{N_\mathcal{P}+1}\rightarrow\mathbb{R}^{N_\text{POD}}$ to compute the coefficients \( \{a^{\phi}_{t,i}\} \in \mathbb{R}^{N_{POD}} \) for the RB of the tumor concentration variable \( \phi \).
 Following the procedure presented in \cite{Hesthaven}, $\vect{NN}_\phi$ is an approximation of the function that map points $[\nu, M_0, \kappa, \delta, \delta_n, S_n, t]$, which corresponds to a tumor distribution at a given instant \( t \), to the space of coefficients \( \{a^{\phi}_{t,i}\}_{i=1,...,N_{POD}} \) of the projected solution in the ROM space at the same time instant.
 We choose not to make \( \varepsilon \) vary since it is related to the thickness of the diffusive interface that is fixed a priori, while the tensors $\mathsf{T}$ and $\mathsf{D}$ are extracted from neuroimaging data, as described in the Appendix.